 Isolation Protocol

 An area will be setup where any campers or staff that start exhibiting symptoms where they can be isolated until a guardian can pick them up.
-Contact will be limited to only the health supervisor and they will only be within 6 feet of the isolated person if medical attention is necessary.
 Once the symptomatic person has been picked up, the area will be fully disinfected.
-If medical attention is required, the volunteer will wear gloves, face shield, and mask to provide care.
+If medical attention is required, the volunteer will wear gloves to provide care, and can choose to wear a mask.

 If there is an isolation event, we will fill out an incident form with Girl Scouts of Western WA and notify parents at pickup of the event.
-The person who was isolated will not be able to return to the in-person component of camp and will not receive a refund.
+The person who was isolated will need no symptoms for 24 hrs and a negative at home covid test to return to in-person component of camp.

 For all other medical issues, there will be a separate area for campers and staff to receive medical attention.